Stockholm: History

-The 17th century saw Sweden grow into a major European power, reflected in the development of the city of Stockholm.
+The seventeenth century saw Sweden grow into a major European power, reflected in the development of the city of Stockholm.
 From 1610 to 1680 the population multiplied sixfold.
 In 1634, Stockholm became the official capital of the Swedish empire.
-Trading rules were also created that gave Stockholm an essential monopoly over trade between foreign merchants and other Swedish and Scandinavian territories.
-In 1697, Tre Kronor (castle) burned and was replaced by Stockholm Palace.
+Trading rules were also created that gave Stockholm an essential monopoly over trade between foreign merchants and other Swedish, Baltic and Scandinavian territories.
+In 1697, Tre Kronor Castle burned down and was replaced eventually by Stockholm Palace; the time of the Swedish Empire also saw several architectural modernisations of the city.

+The beginning of the Swedish Empire saw a renaissance in the arts and sciences; the new queen, Christina, was a strong supporter of science and culture.
+René Descartes, one of the most prominent European philosophers of his time, died in Stockholm; he had been hosted by the queen for several years prior to his death.
+Inventors, like Christopher Polhem, moved to the city during the time of the Swedish Empire.
+Academics also spent much time in Stockholm, like Olaus Rudbeck, rector of the Uppsala University.

 Throughout Sweden's history, walls were created in Stockholm to defend the city from attacks.
 These defensive walls were modified throughout the 13th to the 16th century.
 In 1625, the Great Stockholm Fire of 1625 destroyed the southwestern section of Stadsholmen, an island in the centre of Stockholm.
 The amount of destruction led to the beginning of the demolition of the Stockholm walls.
 Today, most of the younger city walls cannot be found anywhere above ground.
-However, parts of the northern city walls are preserved in the Museum of Medieval Stockholm.
+However, parts of the northern city walls are preserved in the modern Museum of Medieval Stockholm.

 In 1710, a plague killed about 20,000 (36 percent) of the population.
-After the end of the Great Northern War the city stagnated.
-Population growth halted and economic growth slowed.
-The city was in shock after having lost its place as the capital of a Great power.
-However, Stockholm maintained its role as the political centre of Sweden and continued to develop culturally under Gustav III.
+After the end of the Great Northern War the city stagnated; population growth halted and economic growth slowed.
+The city was in shock after having lost its place as the capital of a great power.
+However, Stockholm maintained its role as Sweden's political centre and continued to develop as the country's economic and cultural capital.

+During the Age of Enlightenment in the late eighteenth century, the city flourished.
+The new monarch, Gustav III, proved an able and energetic regnant; his economic policies helped the Swedish economy develop, and his partially successful war against Russia restored some of Sweden's international reputation.
+The king was an avid patron of the arts, and scientists and cultural figures flocked to Stockholm on a scale unprecedented since the reign of Queen Christina.